Amazon Marketplace

 NIS (New Item Setup) is the process of creating new product listings on Amazon.
 It includes product information, images, categorization, and shipping data.
 Correct NIS is crucial for SEO, compliance, and early-stage product performance.

-Open term pageNP
+Open glossary pageNP

 New Product